Citation, DOI & article data

-The carotid tubercle is a commonly used term referring to the paired anterior tubercles of the transverse processes of the sixth cervical vertebrae 1.
-The carotid tubercle serves as an important landmark with respect to performing regional anesthesia such as a brachial plexus and cervical plexus block.
+The carotid tubercle or tubercle of Chassaignac refers to the paired anterior tubercles of the transverse processes of the sixth cervical vertebrae 1.
+The carotid tubercle serves as an important landmark with respect to performing regional anesthesia such as a brachial plexus and cervical plexus block and is a firm structure against which carotid massage can be performed.
 It can also serve as a marker to determine an appropriate surgical incision site when performing anterior cervical surgery 1,2.

 - site of insertion of the lower fibers (inferior oblique portion) of the longus colli muscle (in addition to the anterior tubercles of the transverse process of C5)